huyuxuab/Knowledge_base/README.md

 **EXCITED! - a very simple program for Jiang the elderly**

-Originally by Calvin Xu from nfls, **python version here: https://github.com/Calvin-Xu/Mogic**
+Originally by Calvin Xu from nfls, **view python version here: https://github.com/Calvin-Xu/Mogic**

 rh_hu developed this c++ version